Sbelkos/hexlet-git/README.md

-Hello, Hexlet!
-# hexlet-git
-First changes
+Hello, HExlet!
+How are you?